Scope and Contents

 From 1950 to the present, nearly 30 new buildings have been constructed and many more renovated to meet the needs of the institution.
 New dormitories and classroom buildings provide for the needs of new students.
 Today, Eastern offers a range of programs of study in a number of areas, including Arts and Sciences, Business, Education, Health and Human Services, and Technology.
 As of 2016, more than 22,000 students from around the world attend EMU.

-66.6 Linear Feet (2 record center carton, 18 archive boxes, 5 halfsize archive boxes, 29 oversize boxes, 1 oversize folder)
+73 Linear Feet (7 record center carton, 28 archive boxes, 5 halfsize archive boxes, 32 oversize boxes, 1 clamshell box, 1 oversize folder)

 Language of Materials